Naples, FL Solar Panels

 Leasing Solar Panels

-If you’d rather not pay the full cost of a solar system upfront, Palmetto offers a solar lease through its LightReach program — available to Naples homeowners served by Lee County Electric Cooperative (LCEC).
-With a lease, you pay a simple, fixed monthly amount (for example, $130/month for a medium-sized home) instead of a large upfront investment.
-Palmetto owns the system, handles all maintenance, and backs production with a 90% guarantee.
+If you’d rather avoid a large upfront purchase, Palmetto offers a solar lease through its LightReach program — available to Naples homeowners served by both Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC).
+With a lease, you pay a fixed monthly amount (for example, around $130/month for a medium-sized home) while Palmetto owns and maintains the system.
+There’s no upfront cost, no maintenance responsibility, and no repair bills.

 Go solar without the investment